Key takeaways

 2. Focus on the long term

-The strong performance of our property markets reminded us to ignore the numerous pessimistic property predictions by the so-called “experts” who predicted real estate Armageddon.
+The strong performance of our property markets reminded us to ignore the many pessimistic property predictions by the so-called “experts” who predicted real estate Armageddon.

-I learned a long time ago, that if you read the predictions of last year and see how they transpired, you wouldn't pay too much attention to the predictions for this year.
+I learned a long time ago that if you look at last year's predictions and see how they played out, you wouldn't pay too much attention to this year's predictions.

-In fact, you'll learn more from reading history than reading forecasts.
+In fact, you'll learn more from reading history than from reading forecasts.

 Of course, it's hard to ignore the forecasts when the media continuously reminds you about how dire our situation is, but I also learned not to make 30-year investment decisions based on the last 30 minutes of news.